xXleowXx/gitlab-charts/doc/development/rspec.md

 final values that are used in the `HelmTemplate` constructor for a specific set of tests.

-### Using property merge patterns
+## Using property merge patterns

 Throughout the RSpec of this project, you will find different forms of `merge`.
 There are a few guidelines and considerations to take into account when choosing which to make use of.

+Ruby's native `Hash.merge` will _replace_ keys in the destination, it will not deeply walk an object.
+This means that all properties under a tree will be removed if the source has a matching entry.
+In an attempt to address, this we've been using the [hash-deep-merge](https://rubygems.org/gems/hash-deep-merge/) gem to perform naive deep merge of YAML documents.
+When _adding_ properites, this has worked well.
+The drawback is that this does not provide a means to cause the overwrite of nested structures.

 Helm merges / coalesces configuration properties via [coalesceValues function](https://github.com/helm/helm/blob/a499b4b179307c267bdf3ec49b880e3dbd2a5591/pkg/chartutil/coalesce.go#L145-L148), which has some distinctly different behaviors to `deep_merge` as implemented here.
 We continue to refine how this functions within our RSpec.

-Ruby's native `Hash.merge` will _replace_ keys in the destination, it will not deeply walk an object.
-This means that all properties under a tree will be removed if the source has a matching entry.
+**General guidelines:**

+1. Be aware of and wary of the behavior of `Hash.merge`.
+1. Be aware of and wary of the behavior of `Hash.deep_merge` as offered by `hash-deep-merge` gem.
+1. When you need to overwrite a specific key, do so explicitly with _non-empty_ content.
+1. When you need to remove a specific key, set it to `null`.
+1. Do not use imperative forms (`merge!`) unless expressly needed.
+When doing so, comment why.

+### Breakdown of considerations for merge operations

+Here is a direct comparison of Ruby's `Hash.merge` versus `Hash.deep_merge` from the `hash-deep-merge` gem.

 ```plaintext
 2.7.2 :002 > require 'yaml'